rust-lang/polonius/README.md

 Time: 3.856s
 ```

-You could also try `-a Naive` to get the naive rules (more readable, slower)
+You could also try `-a Naive` to get the naive rules (more readable,
+slower) -- these are the exact rules described in [the
-or `-a LocationInsensitive` to use a location insensitive analysis.
+blogpost][post].
+You can also use `-a LocationInsensitive` to use a
+location insensitive analysis (faster, but may yield spurious errors).

 By default, `cargo run` just prints timing.
 If you also want to see
 the results, try `--show-tuples` (which will show errors) and maybe